Mitchell-SysBio/AssiST/README.md

 numNoGrowth = [1,2,3]; % number of classes corresponding to no growth numRestricted = [4,5]; % number of classes corresponding to restricted growth numFull = [6,7]; % number of classes corresponding to full growth

+% OPTIONAL: Flag wells with dubious classification
+% This is the confidence threshold for probability of class inference.
+% Anything below # will be flagged. pClassThreshold = nan; % Put # between 0-1.Put "nan" if you want no flag.
 ```

 3) Run `classifyFullPlates.m`